discordjs/discord.js/docs/topics/partials.md

   if (reaction.message.partial) await reaction.message.fetch();
   // Now the message has been cached and is fully available: console.log(`${reaction.message.author}'s message "${reaction.message.content}" gained a reaction!`);
+  // Fetches and caches the reaction itself, updating resources that were possibly defunt. if (reaction.partial) await reaction.fetch();
+  // Now the reaction is fully available and the properties will be reflected accurately: console.log(`This reaction contains ${reaction.count} reaction(s)!`);
 });
 ```